 You'll see that I mentioned in several of the offers above to take screenshots.
 This is crucial to completing TapJoy offers.
 Though I find them to be a legitimate company, sometimes offers aren't recorded and you'll need to offer the company proof that you did the completed offer.
 They won't just take your word for it, so make sure you take a screenshot of EVERYTHING.

 For most offers, taking a screenshot of the confirmation page will suffice.
 For surveys, sweepstakes, quizzes and web games, take a screenshot of the final page you see that says you finished the offer.
+For level completion offers, take a screenshot when you reach the completed leve.
 For the timed web games, take a screenshot when you start the game, and another when you finish.
 For apps, take a screenshot of the app open and running on your device.

 Keep all your screenshots organised in your device's Gallery.
 For each one you take, it's a good idea to put it in its own folder, name it something descriptive and put the date on it (i.e. "iPhone 5 Survery, Jan 5th"), in case TapJoy requests you send them a screenshot for the offer.